Technology

 This problem can be particularly apparent in old homes that were built to 'breathe' and allow dampness to evaporate out of the home, while modern homes are built to keep water out in the first place.

-There are systems available though to help improve ventilation - read our first look review of the Drimaster Heat positive input ventilation system to see if it can help.
-You can also use smaller dehumidifiers to cure damp issues - see our dehumidifier reviews to find the best.
+There are systems available to help improve ventilation - read our first look review of the Drimaster Heat positive input ventilation system to see if it could help.
+You can also use smaller dehumidifiers to cure damp issues - see our dehumidifier reviews to find a Which?
+Best Buy.

 Symptoms of condensation